cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 ^^^^^^^^^^^^^^^^^^^
 Multiplexer selects the output signal to be generated for each domain depending on BYPASS bitfield of REG_CTL CSR.
 It takes two input clocks, One input clock is received from the divider and other input clock is ref_clk_i and and process as per the below conditions:

 - When the BYPASS bitfield is '1' then output clock period value is same as the period of the ref_clk_i clock.

 - When the BYPASS bitfield is '0' then output clock period value is same as the period of the clock received from the divider.

 Reset
 ^^^^^^

-APB PLL can be resett in the following 3 ways:
+APB PLL can be reset in the following 3 ways:

-- RESET bitfield in the CSR REG_CTL is '1'
+- When RESET bitfield in the CSR REG_CTL is '1', only the PLL TOP is reset then clocks to all the dividers are reset to '0'.
-- HRESETn pin is low.
+- When HRESETn pin is low, all the registers are reseted and the PLL TOP is reset, then clocks to all the dividers are reset to '0'.
-- rst_ni is low
+- When rst_ni is low, all the dividers and muxs are reseted.

 System Architecture: